 - ½ gallon of water

 All equipment must be extremely clean, sterilization isn’t a bad idea.

-Add ½ cup sugar to half gallon jar.
+Add ½ cup sugar to a half-gallon jar.
 Boil 4 cups water and pour into a jar, stir to dissolve sugar.
 Add tea bags and brew for 15 minutes.
-Add 4 cups cold water.
+Add 4 cups of cold water.
 Let cool to room temperature.

 Place scoby in brewing container and pour the cooled sugar and tea mixture over.
 Cover with cheesecloth and secure around the rim of the jar with a rubber band.